ncase/blog/src/posts/signal-boosts-aug-2024.md

 ## 🙂 Toki Pona: a small language for fun & good

 In 2001, linguist Sonja Lang struggled with depression.
-But she remembered the most (in)famous hypothesis in linguistics: [The Sapir-Whorf Hypothesis](https://en.wikipedia.org/wiki/Linguistic_relativity), the idea that the language you think in can *greatly* change how you think.

-(Bonus, click to expand → [: My thoughts on the Sapir-Whorf Hypothesis](#SapirWhorf))

-Sonja thought: My depression is partly caused by over-convoluted negative self-talk.
+Then she thought: My depression is partly caused by over-convoluted negative self-talk.
 So what if I *designed* a language optimized for simplicity & fun?

 Hence, **toki pona** was born.